drdna/WheatBlastEvolution/ARG/README.md

 conda deactivate
 ```

+## 3. Build ancestral recombination graphs:
-3. An ancestral recombination graph was then build using smc2arg.py script:
+An ancestral recombination graph was then build using smc2arg.py script:
 ```bash
 for f in `ls SMC_files/*gz`; do python2 smc2arg $f ${f/gz/arg}; done
 ```